tlentz/d2modmaker/README.md

 # Change Log

 ## Upcoming Release
+* N/A

+## v0.5.4
+* Adding BiggerGoldPiles, NoFlawGems and SafeUnsocket.
+* Patch to elementalskills always being turned on.
+This is causing problems with +fireskills coming up negative, and not showing +fireskills text.
+* Added elementalskills option in UI in Randomizer section
+* Changed AllowDupProps & AllowDuplicateProps to AllowDupeProps
+* Fix version # being loaded from cfg.json
 * Added ElementalSkills option (+Cold,Lightning,Magic,Poison Skills)

 ## v0.5.3
 * Fixed version #

 ## v0.5.2
 * [bugfix] - fixed density overlap in old code, which was squaring density for nightmare, no increase for hell.
 * Upped density max to 45 and split between MonStats.txt & Levels.txt so that the density caps are not hit.